Understanding Nutrition Facts Labels

 1. Be Aware of the Serving Size.

 Who only eats two oreos, right?
-Well, that is the serving size so take note and monitor how many calories you’re consuming.
+Well, that is the serving size, so take note and monitor how many calories you’re consuming.
 While grocery shopping and comparing one food item to another, serving size is the first number to check.

 2. Look at the Percent Daily Value (%DV).

-The percent daily values are based on an adult diet of 2,000 calories (if you don’t know your appropriate daily caloric intake, hit “reply” and we can help you out.)
+The percent daily values are based on an adult diet of 2,000 calories (if you don’t know your appropriate daily caloric intake, you can calculate DCI here).
 If you see a serving with anything less than 5% DV, that’s low.
 If it is higher than 20% DV, that’s high.